Explore Careers in Film and Production

 Special Effects (SFX) Editor

-A member of the post-production department responsible for the
+A member of the post-production department responsible for the creation of digital and computer-generated effects.

 Find out what foundational skills and hands-on experience you need to pursue a video production and film career.
 Evaluate the curriculum and required courses to earn a film degree at Five Towns College.